vibbits/training-material/topics/git-introduction/tutorials/5_branches/tutorial.md

 # 3. Merging branches on GitHub
 Before exploring how we make branches on our computer locally, we'll merge the changes in the *new-feature* branch into the *master* branch.
+Test branches are merged into the master branch by making a **pull request**.
+In this section we will explain how to do a pull request.

 Whether you're on the *master* or *new-feature* branch, doesn't matter.
 In both cases you should see the following yellow screen.
 Alternatively, go to 'Pull requests' and find it there.